dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

 Both commands describe the tools and enable you to select which if any to install.

-Most Ocean tools solve problems on a :term:`solver`, which is a compute resources such as a D-Wave system or CPU, and might require that you configure a default solver.
+Most Ocean tools solve problems on a :term:`solver`, which is a compute resource such as a D-Wave system or CPU, and might require that you configure a default solver.
 :ref:`sapi_access` describes the next step of setting up your environment, how to configure your system to access D-Wave or other remote solvers.